 You can make a real difference by working hand-in-hand with your partner while a breastfeeding routine is being established.

 At the beginning, the mother often needs help getting the baby latched on to the breast.
 You can help by lending an extra hand to hold the baby, shifting a pillow, or sharing a word of encouragement.
-Little things like bringing your always appreciated.
+Little things like bringing your partner something to drink or making a snack are always appreciated.

 You can also reassure your partner when she’s feeling unsure of herself, shield her from negative pressure from friends and family, or seek out support if she needs it.